4Geeks logo

 3. If you want to share information within all components, use the useContext hook.
 We will talk more about the useContext hook in a separate lesson.

 Through experience, you will learn when to use a hook.
 If you don't think you need them, DON'T use them!
-The less the better.
+The less, the better.

-Most applications need at least one useState and one useEffect.
 To make use of hooks, we MUST FIRST IMPORT them at the beginning of our file.
 For example, if we need useState, we would do:

 1import React, { useState } from 'react';